dpapamichail/documentation/content/applications/essentials/contacts.rst

 Additional details are included on the initial form.
 The following fields are available:

 - :guilabel:`VAT`: Value Added Tax number.
-- :guilabel:`Citizen Identification`: citizen or government identification number (only available on :guilabel:`Individual`).
+- :guilabel:`Citizen Identification`: citizen or government identification number (only available on :guilabel:`Person`).
-- :guilabel:`Job Position`: list the job position of the :guilabel:`Individual` (only available on :guilabel:`Individual`).
+- :guilabel:`Job Position`: list the job position of the :guilabel:`Person` (only available on :guilabel:`Person`).
 - :guilabel:`Phone`: list phone number (with country code).
 Make a call, send an SMS, or WhatsApp message by hovering over the field on the saved form, and clicking the desired option.
 - :guilabel:`Mobile`: list mobile phone number (with country code).
 Make a call, send an SMS, or